 Whether you’re building an object detection algorithm or a semantic segmentation model, it’s vital to have a good dataset.
-Thanks to continued progress in the field of computer vision, there are several open source datasets on the Internet.
+Thanks to continued progress in the field of computer vision, there are several open-source drone datasets with aerial images on the Internet.
 However, it’s not always easy to find the one that could kickstart your project.

-At Lionbridge AI, we know how frustrating it is when you can’t find the training data you need.
-That’s why we’ve compiled this collection of aerial image datasets to get your project off to a good start.
-From urban satellite images to FPV drone videos, the data below will help you to get your aerial image research off to a good start.
+At Lionbridge, we know how frustrating it is when you can’t find the training data you need.
+That’s why we’ve compiled this collection of datasets to get your project off to a good start.
+From urban satellite image datasets to FPV drone videos, the data below will help you to get your aerial image research off to a good start.

 DOTA: A Large-scale Dataset for Object Detection in Aerial Images: The 2800+ images in this collection are annotated using 15 object categories.
 This dataset is frequently cited in research papers and is updated to reflect changing real-world conditions.

 Cars Overhead With Context (COWC): Containing data from 6 different locations, COWC has 32,000+ examples of cars annotated from overhead.